The migrant files

 Migrants pay facilitators

-High-tech sensors, the militarization of the Greek, Italian, Bulgarian and Spanish borders and thousands of deportations every year - they have all done nothing to deter refugees from attempting to reach Europe.
-According to UNHCR, the United Nation’s refugee agency, 600,000 people sought asylum in Europe in 2014.
-Considering only the undocumented refugees and migrants, the investigation of The Migrants’ Files reveals that from 2000 to 2014, refugees paid at least 17 billion Euro to facilitators who helped them to reach Europe.
+Despite the use of high-tech sensors, the militarisation of the Greek, Italian, Bulgarian and Spanish borders, and thousands of deportations every year, refugees continue to attempt to reach Europe.
+According to the UNHCR (the United Nations refugee agency), 600,000 people sought asylum in Europe in 2014.
+The Migrants’ Files investigation reveals that, from 2000 to 2014, undocumented refugees and migrants paid at least 17 billion euros to facilitators who helped them reach Europe.

-All data on money paid by refugees and migrants is available here.
+All data relating to money paid by refugees and migrants can be found here.

 --